OrcaBus/service-arriba-wgts-rna-pipeline-manager/README.md

 make install
 ```

-#### First Steps

-Before using this template, search for all instances of `TODO:` comments in the codebase and update them as appropriate for your service.
-This includes replacing placeholder values (such as stack names).

 ### Conventions

 ### Linting & Formatting

 Automated checks are enforces via pre-commit hooks, ensuring only checked code is committed.
-For details consult the `.pre-commit-config.yaml` file.
+For details consult the
+`.pre-commit-config.yaml` file.

 Manual, on-demand checking is also available via `make` targets (see below).
-For details consult the `Makefile` in the root of the project.
+For details consult the `Makefile` in the
+root of the project.

 To run linting and formatting checks on the root project, use: